 4. Hvar | Croatia

-Hvar is fascinating and stunning.
+Hvar is a fascinating and stunning island in the world.
 With a tale dating back to the Stone Age era, Hvar is enclosed with 13th-century walls, age-old stone ruins, red-tiled roofs, and a few UNESCO World Heritage remnants.
 A walk into the interiors reveals thriving vineyards, rugged hills, and aromatic lavender fields.
 Do miss the Adriatic boat trip to visit the underwater world by snorkelling, swim in sea caves, and jaunt off to secluded beaches and isolated coastal villages.